sooriyaarachchi/pybites.github.io-src/content/py-mistakes.md

 Authors: Bob
 Summary: In this post I summarize some great lessons Mike Pirnat shared in his free ebook 'How to make mistakes in Python'

 There are some great [free Python O'Reilly ebooks](http://www.oreilly.com/programming/free/).
-In this post some useful tips from Mike Pirnat's 'How to make mistakes in Python':
+In this post some useful tips from Mike Pirnat's [How to make mistakes in Python](http://www.oreilly.com/programming/free/how-to-make-mistakes-in-python.csp?intcmp=il-prog-free-product-lgen_python_mistakes):

 * Use [virtualenv / pyvenv](http://pybit.es/the-beauty-of-virtualenv.html) to isolate your environment.